 At the opening of the play, King Duncan's forces are attempting to defend Scotland from Norwegian invaders and trying to suppress a treasonous attack from one of their own, the Thane of Cawdor.
-Duncan receives word that Scotland has won the battles, in large part due to the skill and command of Macbeth.
+Duncan receives word that Scotland has won the battle in large part due to the skill and command of Macbeth.
 Duncan orders the execution of the existing Thane of Cawdor, and sends men to present Macbeth with the title.
-Meanwhile, returning from the battlefield, Macbeth and Banquo encounter three witches who greet Macbeth with Thane of Glamis (his present title), Thane of Cawdor, and "King that shall be."
+Meanwhile, returning from the battlefield, Macbeth and Banquo encounter three witches who greet Macbeth as Thane of Glamis (his present title), Thane of Cawdor, and "King that shall be."
 When challenged, they add that Banquo, though he will not be a king, will be the father of future kings, and then they vanish.
 Neither of the men are sure what to make of their encounter until they are greeted by the King's messenger, who tells Macbeth that he has been given the title of Thane of Cawdor.
 Macbeth's hopes are raised that the witches might be truthful in their prediction that he will be King.
-When they arrive at the King's camp, however, Duncan names his eldest son, Malcolm, heir to the Scottish throne, and Macbeth sees this as an obstacle in his way to the crown.
+When they arrive at the King's camp however, Duncan names his eldest son, Malcolm, heir to the Scottish throne, and Macbeth sees this as an obstacle in his way to the crown.

-In the Macbeth household, Lady Macbeth receives word from her husband regarding the witches' prophetic greetings.
-When Macbeth returns and announces that King Duncan will be their guest for the evening, Lady Macbeth suggests to her husband that they murder the visiting monarch.
-Though Macbeth is reluctant at first, he eventually agrees to her plan; Lady Macbeth will get the King's guards drunk and Macbeth will murder him.
+In the Macbeth household, Lady Macbeth receives a letter from her husband describing the witches' prophetic greetings.
+When Macbeth returns and announces that King Duncan will be their guest for the evening, Lady Macbeth suggests that they murder the visiting monarch.
+Though Macbeth is reluctant at first, he eventually agrees to her plan: Lady Macbeth will get the guards drunk and Macbeth will murder the King.
 That evening, as he awaits his wife's signal, Macbeth encounters a mysterious spectral dagger which points him in the direction of the murder.
 Once the murder is accomplished, the Macbeths rush off to bed, so as not to raise suspicion.
-Upon the discovery of the assassination, Macbeth kills Duncan's guards for their supposed guilt, and Duncan's son, Malcolm, fearing for his life, flees to England.
-With Duncan and Malcolm both "out of the way."
-Macbeth is crowned King of the way," Macbeth is crowned King of Scotland.
+Upon the discovery of the assassination, Macbeth kills Duncan's guards for their supposed guilt, and Duncan's son, Malcolm flees to England.
+With Duncan and Malcolm both out of the way, Macbeth is crowned King of Scotland.

-On the afternoon of Macbeth's coronation, the new King plots the death of his dear friend, Banquo, in hopes of nullifying the witches' prophesy that Banquo's children will be kings.
+On the afternoon of Macbeth's coronation, the new king plots the death of his dear friend, Banquo, in hopes of nullifying the witches' prophecy that Banquo's children will be kings.
 He sends murderers to kill Banquo and his son, Fleance.
 At the coronation banquet, Macbeth is overcome with fear at the sight of Banquo's ghost.
-None of his guests can see the spirit, and Lady Macbeth attempts to pass the new King's peculiar behavior off as the effects of an illness.
+None of his guests can see the spirit, and Lady Macbeth attempts to pass the King's peculiar behavior off as the effects of an illness.
 After the guests leave, Macbeth vows to seek out the witches to discover more about his future.

-In the witches' lair, Macbeth is given what seems to be contradictory information about his future.
-He is told to beware Macduff, but that he himself can not be harmed by anyone born of woman.
+In the witches' lair, Macbeth is given contradictory information about his future.
+He is told to beware Macduff, but that he himself cannot be harmed by anyone born of woman.
 He is also told that he will never be defeated until the woods of Birnam advance on his castle.
 As the witches vanish, Macbeth is brought word from one of his soldiers that Macduff has fled to England.
 At this news, Macbeth orders the death of Macduff's family and servants, and the destruction of his home.